YunusEmreUyar/Django-blog/README.md

 #Fully Featured Django blog

-blog folder is the main project folder.
+blog folder is the main folder.